 - Furnishing an entire place can be expensive.

-- Furniture can get damaged and will need replacing (though this is deductible).
+- Furniture can get damaged and will need replacing (though this is tax deductible)

-- If a renter wants the place unfurnished, you may need to store the furniture elsewhere.
+- If a renter wants the place empty but you've already furnished it , you may need to store the furniture elsewhere

 Pros of letting an unfurnished property